tomthe/DCoDe-styleguide/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
+    ├── LICENSE            <- Look at https://choosealicense.com/ to find a suitable licence.
     └── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
         └── figures        <- Generated graphics and figures to be used in reporting